Uncovering evolutionary history

 Poor nutrition due to a lack of floral resources, pesticide exposure, and climate change are all components of agricultural intensification that have direct affects on the health, stability, and fitness of pollinators.
 When acting together they undoubtedly also have synergistic effects.
 My USDA NIFA ELI Postdoctoral Fellowship projects aims to address how these factors work individually and synergistically to affect bumble bee health at the individual level via laboratory manipulations and at the population level through wild bumble bees in the Sierra Nevada.

-An important part of this project is collaboration with the bumble bee rearing company Biobest and the invertebrate conservation organization The Xerces Society.
 The results of this project will be used to help develop environmentally-sustainable and conservation-conscious commercial bumble bee rearing practices, as well as evidence-based conservation strategies for restoring bumble bee habitat.

 Carolyn Wilke and Randall Benton from The Sacramento Bee joined me in the field one day this summer and wrote this article about my research in the Sierras!